Funerals can bring out a lot of emotions – sadness, frustration, anxiety, fear, relief, tension, hope, closure, letdown, and more.

 With the quality and affordability of both amateur and professional portrait photography on the rise, creating high quality and unique photo memorials for displaying a loved one’s image at a funeral or memorial service has never been easier.
 Here are some of the options available for funeral pictures & keepsakes.
 Continue reading Photo Memorials: 7 Unique Funeral Pictures & Keepsakes

-Over the years we’ve come across a number of these lists on the web.
-Unique and interesting ways to store or disperse cremated remains.
+Over the years we’ve come across a number of these lists on the web: unique and interesting ways to store or disperse cremated remains.
 How one person decides to have their remains handled may seem strange to another, but in the end, it is a personal thing.
 Here is a list of some of our favorite things to do with cremated remains.
-Continue reading 27 Things to Do With Cremated Remains

 People always wonder what is “standard” or commonly written by others on urn inscriptions and funeral stone engravings.
 But what are some unique inscriptions or epitaphs?
 And what can we learn from the famous epitaphs of well-known individuals – how their unique lives were expressed in a final, lasting quote, saying, or sentence?
 Continue reading 5 Famous Epitaphs